willBennatt/blog2025/content/blog/topanimals/top-10-animals.md

 - Stamina: 10
 - Strength: 9

 The Polar Bear may be ranked number 4, but it is the number 1 animal that I would like to see in the wild.
 Everything new I learn completely changes my picture of them.
-They spend enough time in the water to be considered a marine mammal, and swim for an average of 3.5 days at a time.
+They spend enough time in the water to be considered marine mammals and swim for an average of 3.5 days at a time.
 They hunt blubber-rich prey like seals, walruses, and even beluga whales and narwhals.
 They are also pretty scary.

 ## 5. [Hedgehog](https://en.wikipedia.org/wiki/Hedgehog)